 Let say we have one Animal class.
-There are varieties of animals we have on earth and they all are different from each other in some or major sense.
+There are varieties of animals we have on earth, and they all are different from each other in some or major sense.
 It will contain all the common features of all.

 Now, this Animal class cannot have methods that are specific to every animal.
 So by the concept of Abstract class, we can implement this functionality without redundant code.

-All animals have a different type of sound, habits, etc. For example Dog, cat, elephant, and snack they all have a different sound.
-So for this, we can have a generic method in parent class through which all other subclass or child class can provide their own specific implementation.
+All animals have different type of sound, habits, etc. For example Dog, cat, elephant, and snack they all have a different sound.
+So for this, we can have a generic method in the parent class through which all other subclass or child class can provide their own specific implementation.

-In parent class i.e. Animal we have one generic abstract method called their Sound ().
+In parent class, i.e. Animal, we have one generic abstract method called their Sound ().
 So every child class needs to override this method and provide their own specific implementation.